snapappointments/bootstrap-select-temp/README.md

 ## Demo and Documentation

 You can view a live demo and some examples of how to use the various options [here](https://developer.snapappointments.com/bootstrap-select).

+You can play with the material design theme [here](http://jsfiddle.net/djibe89/yvbts5e9/)

 Bootstrap-select's documentation, included in this repo in the root directory, is built with MkDocs and hosted at https://developer.snapappointments.com/bootstrap-select.
 The documentation may also be run locally.